Emergence of Multi-Level Biological Systems

 generation stars with

-planetary systems that include the full complement of chemical elements
+planetary systems form.
+They include the full complement

 for rock, water, air and, ultimately, life.